SrikanthSavy/sofware_engineer_coding_lessons/geeksforgeeks/heap/heap-read.md

 The main operations are:

 1) insert(value):       Adds a new value to the heap.
-2) extractMax():        Removes and returns the largest value from the heap.
+2) extractMin():        Removes and returns the Min value from the heap.
-3) heapifyUp(index):    Moves an element up to its correct position.
+3) heapifyUp(index):    Moves an element up to its correct position.  ( while Insert() calls)
-4) heapifyDown(index):  Moves an element down to its correct position.
+4) heapifyDown(index):  Moves an element down to its correct position.( while delete/extraxt() call)

-This implementation ensures that the largest element is always at the root (index 0), and that every parent is Smaller than its children.
+This implementation ensures that the Min element is always at the root (index 0), and that every parent is Smaller than its children.
-The time complexity for insert and extractMax operations is O(log n), where n is the number of elements in the heap.
+The time complexity for insert and extractMin operations is O(log n), where n is the number of elements in the heap.

 Method Need to write MinHeap
 ===========================